Marc Libbra

-Marc Libbra (born 5 August 1972, in Toulon) is a French former professional footballer, whose previous clubs include Marseille, Norwich City, Toulouse FC and Hibernian.
+Marc Libbra (born 5 August 1972) is a French former professional footballer who played as a forward.
+His previous clubs include Marseille, Norwich City, Toulouse and Hibernian.

 Libbra scored a memorable goal on his debut for Norwich City, coming off the bench to score against Manchester City in August 2001.
 Seven days later he scored a late winner away at Wimbledon.
 However, he was unable to maintain such form and was released by the club shortly after the start of the 2002–03 season.

 Since retiring as a player, Libbra has worked as a football pundit for French television.